loretopaulinojr/loretopaulinojr.github.io/_posts/2025-01-05-Rejection.md

-## Graduate School Application: Reap What you Sow (ongoing post)
+## Graduate School Applications: You Reap What You Sow (Ongoing)

-I finished submiting 7 college application around the month of December 31,2025.
+7 college applications.
+Updates from 2/7
 ---

 ### First Admission